Back to Blog

 Quick Summary

-• Midtown covers the central residential band between the Upper Rock base and the western waterfront, including areas around Bomb House Lane, Devil's Tower Road, and the Prince of Wales Road corridor
+• Midtown covers the central residential belt between the Upper Rock base and the western waterfront, anchored around Rosia Road, Prince of Wales Road, and Devil's Tower Road

 Where Exactly Is Midtown Gibraltar?